chris-streeks/Yubico_CSV_Conversion_Tool_For_Duo/README.md

 `Public ID, Private ID, Seed Value,`

-This script is designed to remove the first, fourth and fifth columns from a standard Yubico CSV in order to create a Duo appropriate variant.
+This script is designed to create a Duo appropriate CSV file by copying the second, third and fourth columns of each CSV line into a new file.